benbrown/workshop/code/01.setup/readme.md

 IF YOU DON'T:

+* Check to make sure your index.js file matches the one in this repo
+* Check to make sure the .bot file, package.json file and index.js file are all in the same folder
+* Do you need to run npm install?
-what could go wrong?
+* What could go wrong?
-common errors?
+* common errors?

-### Load in emulator
+### Open your bot in the Emulator

-* Open the Bot Framework Emulator
+* Open the Bot Framework Emulator application
 * Select "Open Bot"
-* Choose workshop.bot
+* Choose the workshop.bot file in your project folder

+(Screenshot?)

-The framework will connect to your bot.
-You'll see it send a few messages immediately, demonstrating that your bot is receiving activities.
+The emulator will connect to your bot application.
+You should see it send a few messages immediately, demonstrating that your bot is receiving activities.

+(Screenshot?)

 Any time you send a message, the bot should reply immediately with a confirmation.

+(Screenshot?)

 IF IT DOESN'T:

-* make sure app is running
+* Make sure app is running in your console window.
-* make sure bot framework bot configuration is loaded (should see Live Chat (Workshop) in title bar)
+* Make sure bot framework bot configuration is loaded (should see Live Chat (Workshop) in title bar)

 ## MODULE COMPLETE!

-You now have the essential tools for building a bot installed and ready to extend.
+You now have the essential tools for building a bot installed on your computer, and you are ready to extend this bot to do some useful things.

 ## Extra credit Reading